Brendan-DH/Qlearning/README.md

 ## Setting up the tokamak gymnasium environment

-The directory `/environments` contains various versions of the tokamak environment ("tokamakenv[version].py").
-This environment must be registered to the local installation of gymnasium before they can be used in tokamak_DQN.py.
+The directory `/environments` contains various versions of the tokamak environment (`tokamakenv[version].py`).
+This environment must be registered to the local installation of gymnasium before they can be used in `tokamak_DQN.py`.

 To register the environments:

 1. Navigate to your gymnasium installation (e.g. `/home/[user]/anaconda3/lib/python3.8/site-packages/gymnasium`).
 2. In `/envs`, create a directory called `tokamak`.
-3. Inside `/envs/tokamak`, create a symlink to the tokamakenv that you want to use (e.g. tokamakenv4.py).
+3. Inside `/envs/tokamak`, create a symlink to the tokamakenv that you want to use (say, tokamakenv4.py).
 4. Also inside `/envs/tokamak`, create `__init__.py` and add the following line using the corresponding version number:

     ```python